scds/rdm-best-practices/topics/2-organization-and-documentation.md

 ---
 layout: default
-title: Lesson 2 - Lesson Name
+title: Organization and Documentation
 nav_order: 2
-parent: Lessons
+parent: Topics
 ---

 {: .no_toc}
-# Lesson 2 - Lesson Name
+# Organization and Documentation

 A small description about the lesson.